| | | | | | | |

 2. Make the curry.
 Boil tomatoes, onions, and cashews until soft to make the creamy curry paste.
 Then puree this mixture and pass it through a sieve for a beautifully silky texture.

 4. Let the oil separate.
 We’ll fry the paste/curry base until the oil releases from the sides.
-That’s how we know we’ve extracted the maximum depth of flavor.
+That’s how we know we’ve extracted the maximum depth of flavour.

 5. Adjust the consistency.
 Add water and simmer until the consistency is perfect.
 Season with garam masala and kasuri methi, then serve with fresh coriander/cilantro leaves.